 Canned Fruit Recommendations

 The American Diabetes Association recommends eating only canned fruits packed in their own juices, water or light syrup.
 Avoid canned fruits in heavy syrup.
 The cost of canned fruit packed in water is usually the same as canned fruit packed in syrup, Zied notes.
 Don't simply rinse the syrup off fruit packed in heavy syrup.
 Ask the Dietitian notes canned fruit absorbs the sugar from syrup, so attempting to remove the syrup by rinsing is not usually effective.
 A 1/2 cup of canned fruit without added sugar has about 15 g of carbohydrates, which is the same as the amount of carbohydrates in a small piece of whole fresh fruit.

 Drain canned fruit packed in juice or water for a parfait dessert.
 Add half a cup to low-fat yogurt for a nutritious treat.
-Zied suggests using pears, apricots, peaches, berries and apples because they’re particularly high in fiber.
+Zied suggests using pears, apricots, peaches, berries and apples because they're particularly high in fiber.
 Check the ingredients list on the label before buying canned fruit.
 Steer clear of cans with high- fructose corn syrup, corn syrup solids, sorghum or inverted sugar listed among the first ingredients.
 These ingredients mean the canned fruit has lots of added sugar.
-Zied notes buying diabetic canned fruits is a safe choice because they’re typically packed in water.
+Zied notes buying diabetes-friendly canned fruits is a safe choice because they're typically packed in water.